easypanel-io/website/docs/05-templates/evo-ai/index.md

 ## Instructions

-Use admin email - admin@evoai.com and configure the password.
+Use admin email - admin@evoai.com and password admin123 to login.

 ## Benefits